 Starbucks has become a cultural big deal.
 Their cafes are social gathering spots all over the world, a big reason why the company’s share of the coffeehouse market is so mind-boggling.

-And what’s so eerily sensible about Starbucks’ marketing strategy is how little they spend on advertising compared to their big-time competitors.
-And how much they invest in getting the experience right, from product to the people who present the product.
+And what’s so eerily sensible about Starbucks’ marketing strategy is how little they spend on advertising compared to some big-time competitors -- and how much they invest in getting the experience right, from product to the people who present the product.

 Starbucks’ logo doesn’t even say “coffee” anymore.
 It’s just that smiling mermaid singing her Siren song about the atmosphere and sense of social connectedness that Starbucks sells along with their coffee.

 TakeAway: The battle for your customers’ minds may lie more in product experience than product features.

 Brian also is a five-time Emmy award winning Public Television writer and narrator of UNC-TV’s popular Our State magazine series, on the air since 2003.